CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-• Policies: shipping, returns, warranty, cancellation, privacy.
+• Policies: shipping, returns, privacy, warranty, cancellation.

-• Guarantees: any risk reversal that reduces hesitation.
+• Guarantees: anything that reduces perceived risk.

 Why It Matters